Legislative & Regulatory

 Maine's legislature is composed of 186 members (151 members of the House of Representatives and 35 members of the Senate) elected every two years.
 Members are limited to four consecutive terms in one seat, but they may return after a break and may run for an appropriate seat in the other chamber.
 The Maine legislature meets for approximately 6 months (January to June) in the first year and for approximately 4 months (January to April) in the second year of the 2-year cycle.

 All of the committees of the Maine Legislature are joint House/Senate committees generally composed of 13 members – 3 Senators with 2 from the majority party and 1 from the minority party and 10 Representatives with 6 from the majority party and 4 from the minority party.
-The following committees have jurisdiction over some portion of health care policy: Health & Human Services, Insurance & Financial Services, Labor Commerce, Research & Economic Development,and Judiciary.
+The following committees have jurisdiction over some portion of health care policy: Health & Human Services, Health Coverage, Insurance & Financial Services, Labor & Housing,and Judiciary.
 In addition to these four committees, the legislature's two "money" committees inevitably are involved in the health care policy debate – Taxation (the revenue committee) and Appropriations & Financial Affairs (the spending committee).

 The principal executive branch agencies involved in the development of health care policy in Maine are the Department of Health & Human Services and the Department of Professional & Financial Regulation.
 Two quasi-independent agencies, the Maine Health Data Organization and the Workers' Compensation Board also play a role in health care policy development.